Astech900/RandomPass-Genarator/README.md

 # RandomPass-Genarator
-the project concept is about a random password generator.
+The project concept is about a random password generator.